 Deepening the Faith

-We are not just looking for relics in churches, but also in the homes of the laity, as it is paramount that these Treasures of the Faith be venerated and knowledge of their existence be made known.
+Relics are not just hidden in churches; they also reside in the homes of the laity.
+It is paramount that these Treasures of the Faith be brought to light, venerated, and shared with the faithful.
+Sadly, countless relics remain forgotten or hidden away, depriving communities of their spiritual significance.

-As this project expands to other regions of the world, our hope is that communities are inspired to set up relic chapels like that of St. Anthony's Chapel in Pittsburgh, PA.
+As this project expands worldwide, we hope communities are inspired to establish relic chapels like St. Anthony's Chapel in Pittsburgh, PA.

 Our founder’s steadfast dedication stems from a divine calling to share these relics with the public.
 His first encounter with such relics, at the Treasures of the Church exhibit with Fr.
 Carlos Martin, was deeply inspiring.
 This experience ignited the project, driven by a mission to bring the Saints into the light for all to see.